Mala Rao

-Mala B. Rao CBE is a British Indian physician who is a senior clinical fellow in the department of primary care at Imperial College London.
-She serves as a medical adviser to NHS England and a vice chair of WaterAid.
+Mala Rao CBE is a British Indian physician who is a senior clinical fellow in the department of primary care at Imperial College London.
+She served as a medical adviser to NHS England and a vice chair of WaterAid.
 Her research investigates the impact of climate change and eco-anxiety on public health.

 Early life and education

 Rao was born in India.
 She decided to become a doctor as a child and studied medicine in Delhi.
 At the time, the world was fighting to eradicate smallpox, and Rao decided she would specialise in public health.
 She was a postgraduate student at the University of London, where she completed a National Health Service (NHS) training programme at the London School of Hygiene and Tropical Medicine.